Fort Worth,TX: How to Become a Firefighter

 What Compensation Do Firefighters in Fort Worth Receive?

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for firefighters in Texas was $53,310 in May 2021.
-This just about matches the national median annual salary of $ 55,290 for firefighters.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for firefighters in Texas was $52,350 in May 2022.
+The national median annual salary for firefighters was $ 51,680.
 In addition to base pay, firefighters in Fort Worth may also receive benefits such as health insurance, retirement plans, and paid vacation time.

 Career Outlook of Firefighters in Fort Worth

-The BLS projects that employment of firefighters in the U.S. will grow by 4% from 2021 to 2031, which is about as fast as the average for all occupations.
+O*Net OnLine projects that employment of firefighters in the state of Texas will grow by a whopping 14% from 2020 to 2030, which is a lot faster than the average for all occupations.
 In Fort Worth specifically, the demand for firefighters may fluctuate depending on factors such as population growth, weather conditions, and the number of incidents requiring emergency response.

 To advance in the firefighting profession, firefighters can pursue specialized training in areas such as hazardous materials handling, arson investigation, or leadership development.
 Alternatively, firefighters may choose to transition into related fields such as emergency management, occupational health and safety, or law enforcement.